No matter what your political beliefs may be, we can never forget what happened on that day.

 I put a reminder on my blog today too.

 I’m watching a documentary series on Hulu right now.
 It’s just heart wrenching.
-I still remember my husband (then fiance) waking me up to tell me about the first.
+I still remember waking up to the first hit.
 And then as we sat there watching the news, we saw the second hit.

 I wasn’t born yet when that happened, but it is a topic we cover every year at school.
 Every single first responder and victim was so brave.
 I read this on Instagram today “343 firefighters getting ready for their morning shift.
 60 police officers getting ready for their morning patrol.
 8 paramedics were ready for their work day.
 246 people woke up for their early flights.
 2,606 people left for work in the morning.
 None of them saw life past 10:00 September 11th, 2001.” @/devinecolors Instagram